top of page

 Search

-Sur De Los Andes Reserva Cabernet Franc 2022 Reviews Insights and Recommendations
+Discovering the Sur De Los Andes Reserva Cabernet Franc 2022

 What Makes Sur De Los Andes Reserva Cabernet Franc 2022 Stand Out?

-Cabernet Franc is often overshadowed by its more famous relative, Cabernet Sauvignon, but it offers unique characteristics that appeal to many wine lovers.
-The 2022 vintage from Sur De Los Andes showcases the grape’s potential in Mendoza’s higher elevations, where cooler temperatures and well-drained soils contribute to the wine’s distinct profile.
+Cabernet Franc is often overshadowed by its more famous relative, Cabernet Sauvignon.
+However, it offers unique characteristics that appeal to many wine lovers.
+The 2022 vintage from Sur De Los Andes showcases the grape’s potential in Mendoza’s higher elevations.
+Here, cooler temperatures and well-drained soils contribute to the wine’s distinct profile.

 David Lawrason’s Perspective